- Grant Recipient

 It was in 1913 that Milholland “made her most celebrated public appearance” in favor of women’s suffrage, and in an article for Time, Joanna Scutts wrote about how “Milholland made an imposing figure” dressed in all white and sitting atop a white horse.
 The article from July 16, 2016 went on to say that she used the indomitable image she projected to subdue the crowd, which was stated to have grown increasingly drunk and disorderly.
 Not long after, in 1915, Milholland became invested in pacifism and World War I and was sent to work as a reporter in Europe, but due to her inability to “sustain a pretense of journalistic impartiality,” was kicked out of Italy.

 Said to be “one of those people who could not be happy while others suffered,” Milholland worked tirelessly to promote the social justice she believed everyone deserved.
 The Sun article from 1916, which was meant to commemorate her work as a suffragist and lawyer, wrote that Milholland had refused to take a break despite her feeling unwell, and while on a speaking tour of the American West, collapsed at the podium.
 She was unable to recover and passed away on November 25, 1916.

-As of 2019, a marker stands near the site of her burial in Lewis, and a second marker in nearby Westport had been erected to memorialize a family home in the area.
+This marker stands near the site of her burial in Lewis, with a second marker in nearby Westport erected to memorialize a family home.